Are you a freshman, sophomore, or transfer student new to Pre-Law Advising?...

 University of California Davis School of Law – King Hall Outreach Program The King Hall Outreach Program (KHOP) helps college students from underrepresented communities prepare for the law school admissions process.
 In addition to providing mentoring and pre-law advising during the school year, the program hosts eligible college juniors and seniors for a series of weekend summer sessions in which students gain valuable knowledge about the law school admission process, learn writing, analytical, and logical reasoning skills, develop study techniques for taking the Law School Admission Test (LSAT), and explore career paths available to law school graduates.

 CLEO (the Council on Legal Education Opportunity) is committed to diversifying the legal profession by expanding legal education opportunities to minority, low-income and disadvantaged groups.
 CLEO provides training and workshops to college students who are interested in attending law school and pursuing a career in the legal profession.
-Offerings include weekend, 4-week, and 6-week programs for students of different college years.
+Offerings include 1 and 2-day, weekend, and 6-week summer programs for students of different college years.

 Florida State College of Law Summer for Undergraduates Program The Summer for Undergraduates Program brings to campus undergraduate students from throughout the country for a month-long immersion into legal study.
 The largest and oldest of its kind, the primary goal of the program is to acquaint students with the study of law and to assist them in acquiring skills that will benefit their undergraduate and future law school studies.